-As of the date of this report, the GTAA's Board includes five women, or 33 per cent of the 15 Directors.
-In addition, two of its Directors, or 13 per cent, are members of a visible minority group.
+As of the date of this report, the GTAA's Board includes four women or 27 per cent of the 15 Directors.
+In addition, three of its Directors, or 20 per cent, are members of one or more visible minority groups.
+Under the Board Diversity and Inclusion Policy, the Board aspires to attain by its annual meeting in 2030 and thereafter maintain a Board composition of which 50% of the Board members are women and of which 30% of the Board members are members of diverse groups.

-The Board's Diversity Policy provides that (a) the GTAA recognizes and embraces the benefits of having a Board that is diverse in its composition; (b) a diverse Board is one that makes good use of different skills, and industry and professional experience, and the composition thereof takes into consideration matters such as gender, sexual orientation, cultural background, race, ethnicity, age and other attributes of the Directors; (c) when identifying potential Directors, the Board's objective is to identify the most qualified and highest functioning candidates, with due regard to the benefits of diversity in the Board's composition; and (d) as part of the performance evaluation of the effectiveness of the Board and Board committees, the Governance and Stakeholder Relations Committee balances the skills, experience, independence and knowledge required, as well as the desirability of Board diversity.
+The Board's Diversity and Inclusion Policy provides that (a) the Board values the benefits that diversity, equity and inclusion can bring to the Board and recognizes that diversity, equity and inclusion promote different perspectives and ideas, mitigate against conformity of thinking and improve oversight, decision-making and governance; (b) a diverse and inclusive Board is one that makes good use of different skills, and industry and professional experience, and the composition thereof takes into consideration matters such as gender, sexual identity and orientation, cultural background, disability, indigenous status, race, ethnicity, age and other attributes of the Directors; (c) when identifying potential Directors, the Board's objective is to identify the most qualified and highest functioning candidates, with due regard to the benefits of diversity in the Board's composition; and (d) as part of the performance evaluation of the effectiveness of the Board and Board committees, the Governance and Stakeholder Relations Committee balances the skills, experience, independence and knowledge required, as well as the desirability of Board diversity.